Subject Leader: Mr E Coomber

 Mrs Graco is the Subject Leader for ICT/Computer Science and is supported by Mr Coomber and Dr Pizzorni who have responsibility for Computer Science.

 The department is based in its own dedicated area with five well equipped computer rooms.

 Mrs Graco is an experienced subject leader and her team are very committed and enthusiastic.
-They always look for ways to innovate and create excitement about the subject.
-They are constantly developing the curriculum for ICT and Computer Science to incorporate new software to challenge and excite the students.
+They are always looking for ways to innovate and create excitement about their subject.